njhenry/nat_website/_writing/2020-10-14-trump_property_patrons.md

 ## Visualization

-I created an interactive visualization to explore all 227 patrons described in the Times dataset.
+I created an interactive visualization to explore all 227 patrons implicated in the Times article.
 The network structure is the same as in the original article, with money flowing from patrons to a primary Trump property, and with all of the Trump properties centered around the president.

-Colors denote each interest group type, as assigned in the original dataset.
+Colors denote each interest group type.
 You can also focus attention on particular subsets of patrons: those identified by name, members of a Trump property, Brian Ballard clients, and the 60 big spenders highlighted by the Times.

 <p class='caption'>
   <a href='/assets/js/writing/trump_property_patrons/patrons_network.html'>